hsgroup30num1/homework-group-30/README.md

 Project19: forge a signature to pretend that you are Satoshi<br>

 ### （二）未完成project
-Project4: do your best to optimize SM3 implementation (software)<br>
 Project6: impl this protocol with actual network communication<br>
 Project7: Try to Implement this scheme<br>
 Project8: AES impl with ARM instruction<br>